HorusXIV/HPCP_Assignment/Report.md

 ### Improving Memory Stability

-This was encouraging, but there was still a problem: out‑of‑memory (OOM) errors occurred frequently, especially with larger images or higher μ‑grid points.
+This was encouraging, but there was still a problem: out‑of‑memory (OOM) errors occurred frequently, especially with larger images or higher $$\mu$$‑grid points.
 Each OOM triggered a retry with a smaller batch (reducing the batch size by half each time), but this wasted time and hurt throughput.

-There were multiple approaches to improve this (for example, statically reducing the number of μ‑grid points), but I wanted to keep vendor parity as high as possible.
+There were multiple approaches to improve this (for example, statically reducing the number of $$\mu$$-grid points), but I wanted to keep vendor parity as high as possible.
 So I focused on improving the memory‑handling logic.
 Previously, after each OOM, the batch size was simply halved.
 The new approach is more robust: flush reclaimable pool blocks before sizing so the estimate reflects real free memory; set the target fraction of free memory to 0.7 by default (tunable via the `MULTIGPU_BATCH_MEM_FRAC` environment variable) to leave headroom for library overhead.

 ### Experiment 2: Memory‑Handling Logic